thatsus/laravel-better-bind/README.md

  * $paramN - string, the name of a parameter

 # I'm not convinced.
-Can't I do this without BetterBind?
+Can't I do this without Better Bind?

 You can do some of the same stuff without this library.